Nitrogen cycle

 It is the most common form and ammoniacal nitrogen (NH4-H).
 Indeed, it is the one present in the urine.

-The wastewater coming into a wastewater treatment plant contains a large part of organic nitrogen (albumin, carbamide, etc.).
+The wastewater that enters a wastewater treatment plant contains a large part of organic nitrogen (albumin, carbamide, etc.).
 In addition, the nitrogen released from a home is originally slightly more concentrated in ammonifiable organic nitrogen.

-Organic nitrogen is said to be ammonifiable when it can be transformed by enzymatic hydrolysis into ammoniacal nitrogen.
+Organic nitrogen is said to be ammonizable when it can be transformed by enzymatic hydrolysis into ammoniacal nitrogen.

-In other words, the ammonifiable / ammoniacal ratio can depend on certain factors such as temperature and incubation time (depending on the length of the network) as this is when the transformation of organic nitrogen into NH4-H begins.
+In other words, the ammonizability/ammonia ratio may depend on factors such as temperature and incubation time (depending on the length of the network) because this is where the transformation of organic nitrogen into NH4-H begins.

 During the treatment in a wastewater treatment plant, ammonification continues until the majority of the nitrogen is transformed into NH4-N.